 - The pituitary gland will function better, regulating progesterone in the thyroid, which will help with infertility.

-6. Gives you Energy to Get Through the Day
+6. Vegan Keto gives you Energy to Get Through the Day

 Eating a lot of carbohydrates will make you feel sluggish and tired; your tummy will feel bloated; and the craving monster will be growling in your ear non-stop which will lead to you eating more carbs, kick-starting the cycle all over again.
 But this won’t be the case when you eat the vegan keto way – your body will rely on fats for energy which means you will have a steady fuel tank for your body to pull from during the day.